 For more information on how to keep a healthy heart that will tick for years to come, please contact us today!

-Home Helpers of Cincinnati and Northern Kentucky is a locally-owned, trusted home health care agency and offers quality, compassionate senior in-home care services including home care assistance, personal care, companion care, respite care, 24-hour home care, Alzheimer's & dementia care, Parkinson's care as well as homemaker services in Cincinnati, Kenwood, Blue Ash, Indian Hill, Greenhills, Fort Thomas, Hyde Park, Madeira, Sharonville, Mason, West Chester, Mt.
+Home Helpers is a locally-owned, trusted home health care agency in Cincinnati, OH, and offers quality, compassionate senior in-home care services including home care assistance, personal care, companion care, respite care, 24-hour home care, Alzheimer's & dementia care, Parkinson's care as well as homemaker services in Cincinnati, Kenwood, Blue Ash, Indian Hill, Greenhills, Fort Thomas, Hyde Park, Madeira, Sharonville, Mason, West Chester, Mt.
 Lookout, Anderson, Wyoming, Covington, Burlington, Florence, Montgomery, Mt.
 Washington, Finneytown, Milford, Newport, Clifton, and Forest Park.

 This blog provides general information and discussions about medicine, health, and related subjects.
 The words and other content provided in this blog, and in any linked materials, are not intended and should not be construed as medical advice.
 If the reader or any other person has a medical concern, he or she should consult with an appropriately-licensed physician or other healthcare workers.